ShaneKanterman04/div-tracker/README.md

 ## 🚀 Features

 - 📈 **See Portfolio Value**
-  View your entire portfolio’s current value at a glance.
+  View your entire portfolio's current value at a glance.

 - 💰 **Upcoming Dividend Payouts**
   Get a list of expected dividend payouts for your holdings.